Category Archives: Uncategorized

 Legumes Are Great Meat Substitutes

 A few years ago I replaced the beef in burgers made for my family with mashed chickpeas and added a few finely chopped vegetables.
 The result was delicious and my boys loved them.
-They made the perfect vegetarian burger with bread, lettuce, tomato etc.
+They made the perfect high-fibre vegetarian burger with bread, lettuce, tomato etc.

-Legumes make wonderful contributions to most stews and casseroles, pies and many salads.
+Legumes make wonderful additions to most stews and casseroles, pies and many salads.
 In a meat-based dish you can cut the meat by half and substitute with beans.
 You get dietary fibre, less cholesterol and less fat than with meat.

 Here are some great pulses: